I'm 13 and my friend and I are looking for fun and easy ways to earn money. Any ideas?

 By Haeven L.

 I don't think anybody will hire a 13 year old to do technology work for them and the ones that do ask you to do it will expect it done for free, given your age.
 Depending on how much money you want to acquire, you should be able to make enough for spending money by cutting grass, even if it isn't for many people.
 There are bound to be senior citizens and disabled people that need that kind of work done, also shoveling snow.
-You could also probably do some cleaning for them, the things that are hard for them to do.
-There is also baby sitting.
-Depending on when you will be 14, there are some businesses that will hire kids that are 14, it is for a very limited number of hours per day and only for certain jobs.

 I agree with the first response.